Bernatmago/UPC-Engine/README.md

 ## Extra features
 - Basic phong (no specular): It computes light by (difuse + specular) * light_color * texture_color.
 It also has a simple menu to play with it.
 - Bounding box drawing and some render options.
-- Small camera additions, auto extend far plane based on bounding box and lock camera on object (different from orbit).
+- Small camera additions, auto extend far plane based on bounding box and lock camera on object.
 - Default gui alignment based on window size.

 ## Notes